 Through Rhonda’s inspiration and leadership, Lizzie and her family now have a more secure and warm home.
 She and her siblings have received a good education from generous U.S. donors who caught the vision of improving education for Honduran school children.

-Today, scholarships are provided for over 150 elementary-high school students through The Lizzie Project.
-In addition, financial support is raised by WGM and The Lizzie Project for vocational and nursing school programs.
+Today, scholarships are provided for over 200 elementary-high school students and nursing students through The Lizzie Project.
+In addition, financial support is raised by WGM and The Lizzie Project for nursing school programs.
 This support provides the means for students to have greater financial opportunities for their future, their families and communities.
 Mission teams for The Lizzie Project also touch the lives of Hondurans through village outreach, teaching, spiritual leadership and sharing the love of Christ.

 Honduras Quick Facts

 - Choluteca is 5th largest city with100,000 residents